tbela99/gzip/docs/css.md

 ### Ignored CSS files

-Ignore css files that match the specified pattern
+Ignore css files that match the specified pattern.
+The pattern can be a part of the plugin URL or the full URL.
+All files matching at least one pattern will be ignored.

 ### Removed CSS Files

-Remove css files that match the specified pattern
+Remove css files that match the specified pattern.
+The pattern can be a part of the plugin URL or the full URL.
+All files matching at least one pattern will be removed.